 For more details about each phase visit our Road Resurfacing Program - The six phase cycle page

-Visit our Questions & Answers page for more information
+Visit our Questions and Answers page or more information

 Candidates selected for the Road Resurfacing and Preservation Program are based on a structured selection process approved by Council.
 For more information, download the following document: